awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-email-prefs-part-3.md

    In the preceding example, do the following:
    + Replace *region* with the AWS Region that you use Amazon Pinpoint in, such as `us-east-1` or `eu-central-1`\.
 **Tip**
-For a complete list of AWS Regions where Amazon Pinpoint is available, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#pinpoint_region) in the *AWS General Reference*\.
+For a complete list of AWS Regions where Amazon Pinpoint is available, see [AWS regions and endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#pinpoint_region) in the *AWS General Reference*\.
    + Replace *accountId* with the unique ID for your AWS account\.
    + Replace *projectId* with the unique ID of the project that you created in [Step 1\.1](tutorials-email-prefs-part-1.md#tutorials-email-prefs-part-1-create-project) of this tutorial\.
 **Note**